Launching a Podcast

 They can be professional productions or amateur endeavors, with hosts or experts discussing specific subjects.

-Who is a podcast producer?
+Who is a Podcast Producer?

 Some shows use a podcast producer to handle production and the management side of the program.
 They handle the recording, editing, promotions, and other behind-the-scenes activities.
 This allows the host to focus on producing great content.